Lupin3000/AugmentedReality/readme.md

 # Python: Augmented Reality

-This repository is intended to introduce the topic of **Python: Augmented Reality**.
+This repository is intended to introduce the topic of **Python: Augmented Reality** by ArUco marker detection.

 Following details are explained and have examples: